Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2013

-Sarah DeVos, grad student in the lab of Timothy Miller
+Sarah DeVos, graduate student in the lab of Timothy Miller

 “Tau Knockdown in the Adult Mouse Significantly Reduces Severity of Excitotoxic Seizures”